toddaustin07/onlinestatusmon/README.md

 ##### Short Device Name (#1-19)

-In addition to the device ID itself, you can optionally provide a short (20 alphanumeric characters, no spaces, so special characters) name for the device that will be shown on the Controls screen to aid in remembering which device is which.
+In addition to the device ID itself, you can optionally provide a short (up to 20 alphanumeric characters, no spaces, so special characters) name for the device that will be shown on the Controls screen to aid in remembering which device is which.
 Note that this name will *not* appear in the Automations screen.

 ## Usage